International Joint Research Laboratory

 An important dimension is the understanding of the functions of microorganisms found in traditional fermented foods and the related valorisation of interesting strains in a new precision fermentation aimed at developing organoleptic properties and mitigating off-flavours, antimicrobial compounds, toxins and pesticides (Figure 1).

-The valorisation part through microbial biotechnology is also important and microorganisms are used to ferment, extract or improve formulation of spent agriculture or food products to produce bioactive compounds or nutritive animal feeding (Figure 2).
-In that goal, the fermentation techniques and reactors are also investigated
+The valorisation through microbial biotechnology is also important and microorganisms are used to ferment, extract or improve formulation of spent agriculture and food products to produce either bioactive compounds or nutritive animal feeding (Figure 2).
+In that goal, the fermentation techniques and reactors are also investigated.

 For all projects, works are made in accordance with the international Convention on Biological Diversity and the Nagoya protocol on Access and Benefit-sharing.
 The lab has thus developed a know-how in this matter.

-Projects developed in this International Joint Lab have involved also other labs in South East Asia (mainly Vietnam, Cambodia and Thailand) and a network called Tropical Fermentation has been created.
+Projects developed in this International Joint Lab have also involved other labs in South East Asia (mainly Vietnam, Cambodia and Thailand) leading to the creation of a network called Tropical Fermentation.
 Strong links are being developed with the International Joint Research Center on Food Security of Biotec Thailand, Thammasat University, NSTDA and Queen University Belfast.

 Work is also being carried out with a number of companies in search of our expertise in the science of tropical fermented foods, as well as local contacts and ways of managing this cross-cultural environment.